x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/system-requirements.md

 - Outlook 2013

-- Outlook for Mac for Microsoft 365 or Office 365
+- Outlook for Mac for Office 365

 - Outlook 2016 for Mac